as-ajitsingh/bucketed/ROADMAP.md

 - [ ] Bucketed command to generate _.bucketed_ file.
 - [ ] Add support for AWS S3 bucket.
 - [ ] Add support for verbose log mode.
-- [ ] Support for upload only chaged files based on file hash.
+- [ ] Support for upload only changed files based on file hash.

 Note: Scope of Bucketed is not restricted to these features only.
 More features will be added based on reviews, suggestions and bugs found.